EddieAbbondanzio/eddieabbondanz.io/content/post/honda/b-series-bolts/index.md

 ---
-title: 'B-Series Bolt Sizes'
+title: "B-Series Bolt Sizes"
 date: 2018-04-06T15:22:42-04:00
 type: post
-featuredImage: '/post/honda/b-series-bolts/images/featured.jpg'
+featuredImage: "/post/honda/b-series-bolts/images/featured.jpg"
 ---

-## Trying to find the size of a missing bolt?

 I'm in the middle of swapping a B20B into my 1993 civic, and I had to buy (just about) every bolt / nut on the engine and transmission since I was missing so many.
 I also had the pleasure of tracking down all this information from various forums and sources.
-To try to help any others who are partaking in a similar project I've compiled a list of what I found below.
-I apologize if there are any errors, these specs are for a B20B with a B18B1 (ls) intake so in theory it should cover most B-Series stuff.
+To try and help any others who are partaking in a similar project I've compiled a list of what I found below.

+These specs are for a B20B with a B18B1 (ls) intake so in theory it should cover most B-Series stuff.
 It also applies to some D-Series stuff (throttle body, etc).

-How to read the info:

--   The number in parenthesis is the quantity.
--   M8, M10, etc are the size of the bolt / washer / nut.
+## Understanding Metric Bolt Sizes

+Metric bolts are measured in "M" sizes.

+Ex: m6x1.0x16

+- m6 indicates that the bolt has metric threads, and has a shaft diameter of 6mm.
--   The middle number (1.00, 1.25, etc) is the thread pitch.
+- 1.0 is the thread pitch.
--   The last number is the length of the bolt.
+- And lastly 16 is the length of the bolt (16mm).
+(The head is not included in the bolt length)

+For more info please see: https://www.boltdepot.com/fastener-information/measuring/notation.aspx

+### Regular and JIS Bolts / Nuts

+If you've ever had to replace a bolt or nut on your Honda with one from a hardware store you may have noticed that the head on the new hardware requires a larger socket than the original one from your car.

+This is because Honda bolts are JIS spec, and most hardware stores don't carry this.
+It's perfectly fine to use either, but if you'd prefer to keep them all the same head size I'd recommend sticking with JIS.

-## Intake Manifold
+## Intake and Exhaust

 ---

-Manifold:
+### Manifold Studs

+- (9) m8x1.25 flange nuts

+Or if you deleted the studs:

--   (9) M8 x 1.25 x 30mm
+- (9) m8x1.25x30 flange bolts

-MAP Sensor:
+### MAP Sensor

--   (2) M4 x 0.70 x 12mm
+- (2) m4x0.70x12 bolts

-FITV:
+### FITV

--   (3) M6 x 1.00 x 38mm
+- (3) M6x1.0x38

+Most hardware stores won't carry a 38mm bolt so a 40mm bolt with washer works too.

-Throttle Body:
+### Throttle Body:

--   (4) M8 x 1.25 x 25mm
+If you still have the OEM studs:

+- (2) m8x1.25 flange nuts
+- (2) m8x1.25x30 flange bolts

+Or if you deleted the studs:

--   (4) M8 Washers
+- (4) m8x1.25x30 flange nuts

-IAT Sensor:
+### IAT Sensor:

--   (2) M6 x 1.00 x 16mm
+- (2) m6x1.0x16 bolts

-Fuel Pressure Regulator
+### Fuel Pressure Regulator

--   (2) M6 x 1.00 x 16mm
+- (2) m6x1.0x16 bolts

+### Exhaust Header

+If you have the OEM studs:

+- (9) m8x1.25 flange nuts

+If you removed the studs:

+- (9) m8x1.25x30 flange bolts

-## Exhaust
+## Engine

 ---

-Header:

--   (9) M8 x 1.25 x 30mm
--   (9) M8 Washers

-## Engine Head

----
+### Valve cover:

+- (~8) m6x1.0 acorn nuts (amount varies by valve cover!)

-Distributor:
+### Distributor:

--   (3) M8 x 1.25 x 28mm
--   (3) M8 Washers
+- (3) M8x1.25x28 flange bolts (30mm works too)

-## Engine Block

----
+I'd recommend flange bolts over hex heads unless you make sure to run washers with the hex heads.

-(2 Bolt) Post Side Mount:
+### (2 Bolt) Engine Mount:

+If you still have the OEM studs:

--   (2) M12 x 1.25 Nuts
+- (2) m12x1.25 flange nuts

+If you deleted the studs:

--   (2) M12 Washers
+- (2) m12x1.25x30 flange bolts

 ## Transmission

 ---

-Bell Housing:
+### Bell Housing

--   (5) M12 x 1.25 x 55mm
--   (5) M12 Washers
+- (5) m12x1.25x55 flange bolts

-Starter:
+### Starter

--   (1) M10 x 1.25 x 110mm
+- (1) m10x1.25x110 flange bolts
--   (1) M10 x 1.25 x 45mm
+- (1) m10x1.25x45 flange bolts

-Rear Bracket:

--   (2) M14 x 1.5 x 67mm
+### Rear Mount / Bracket

--   (2) M14 Washers
+- (2) m14x1.25x67 flange bolts (70mm works too)

-Rear Mount:

--   (3) M10 x 1.25 x 32mm
+- (3) m10x1.25x35 flange bolts
+- (1) m12x1.25x97 flange bolts (100mm works too)

+### Top Mount

+If you're running the OEM mount with the studs:

--   (3) M10 Washers
+- (3) m12x1.25x20mm flange nuts
--   (1) M12 x 1.25 x 97mm

-Top Mount:
+If you're running a billet aluminum mount and removed the studs:

--   (3) M12 x 1.25 x 20mm
+- (3) m12x1.25x35mm flange bolts

+The billet aluminum mounts are thicker and require longer bolts to compensate.

-Clutch Slave Cylinder:
+### Clutch Slave Cylinder

--   (2) M8 x 1.25 x 25mm
+- (2) m8x1.25x25 flange bolts

-Speed Sensor:
+### Speed Sensor

--   (1) M6 x 1.00 x 30mm
+- (1) m6x1.0x30 flange bolt

-Torque Mount:
+### Front Torque Mount

--   (3) M12 x 1.25 x 20mm
+- (3) m12x1.25x20 flange bolts

-Ground:

--   (1) M8 x 1.25 x 16mm
+### Ground Strap

+- (2) m6x1.0x16 flange bolts

+# Not listed above?

+There's too many bolts and nuts to cover them all, but given Honda doesn't use many different sizes / thread pitches it's not too hard to figure out what a bolt is.

+The most common sizes and pitches are:

+- m5x0.8 (Tiny bolts / screws typically found in small places like sensors)
+- m6x1.0 (The 10mm bolts all over the car)
+- m8x1.25 (Slightly larger common bolt size.
+Found on the bumper braces, battery tray, suspension, and more)
+- m10x1.25 (Starter, suspension, etc...)
+- m12x1.25 (Larger suspension bolts, bell housing, side engine mounts)
+- m14x1.5 (Big bolts on rear engine mount, suspension, etc)